Frank de Bakker

 What's new?

-I am a full professor of corporate social responsibility at the Department of Management & Society at IÉSEG School of Management in Lille, France.
+I am a full professor of Business & Society at the Department of Management & Society at IÉSEG School of Management in Lille, France.
 I teach courses on CSR and sustainability, business ethics, social movements and qualitative research methodology.
-In my research I am interested in business and society interactions, especially in how activist groups operate vis-a-vis firms, what strategies and tactics they use over time to evoke institutional change on issues of corporate social responsibility and in how firms respond to these challenges.
+In my research I am interested in business and society interactions, especially in how activist groups operate vis-a-vis firms, what strategies and tactics they use over time to evoke institutional change on issues of corporate social responsibility and in how firms respond to these challenges, for instance through political activity.

 In Lille, I am co-ordinating ICOR, the IÉSEG Centre for Organizational Responsibility and a member of the LEM-CNRS (9221) research laboratory.
-In addition, I amacademic director of the Master in Management for Sustainability.
-From 2017 till 2023 I was one of the co-editors of Business & Society, one of the leading journals dealing specifically with the intersection of business and society.
+In addition, I academic director of the Master in Management for Sustainability.

 This homepage contains links to my research and teaching activities, a short CV and a few links I find useful or interesting.
 Please contact me if you have any further questions or remarks.